 Discovering Ur’s Ancient Legacy

 Dive into the heart of ancient Mesopotamia and its cultural legacy.
 This remarkable city was a cradle of early civilization, shaping the way societies developed over time.
-From its innovative urban planning to its thriving trade networks, Ur played a pivotal role in the rise of the Sumerian civilization2.
+From its innovative urban planning to its thriving trade networks, Ur played a pivotal role in the rise of the Sumerian civilization.

 Rise of the Sumerian Civilization